 Bulgaria is an ideal holiday destination, it has first-rate beaches, beautiful national parks, exotic caves, and picturesque monasteries.
-And, to top it all, delicious and cheap food.
+Plus, to top it all, delicious and cheap food.
 It is a foodie paradise, everything is so inexpensive, and you have plenty of traditional Bulgarian food to try out.

 Page Contents